Understanding your market

 Look at your data

-Review what you’ve learned from your research at a fixed time each month.
+Review what you’ve learned from all your research at a fixed time each month.
 Discuss it with your key staff and see if you can draw conclusions and agree on what actions to take.

 If you're writing a business plan or have an idea for a new product or service, consider doing some formal market research or employing a professional to carry it out for you.